 My drumming continued to develop under Bob.
 Then after a chance meeting back on the Welsh Borders, I ended up part of Troy Redfern’s touring band (Troy Redfern.com).
 (I’d known Troy back in the Welsh Marches days when we were in a band together.
 But bassist Ben and I moved to London and guitarist Joe Gooch hooked up with rock legend Leo Lyons to become the new frontman for the reformed Ten Years After.
 Troy carried on gigging in Mid Wales but got stuck into learning production, plus gradually developing a unique slide guitar style that started to get noticed).
 Troy was signed right after I joined him and we toured continuously for three years, building momentum and developing a very raw, intense and energetic show.
 I had to develop a style a bit like Mitch Mitchell for this gig.
 They were tough but fun gigs with improvisation sections in many of his songs and spaces for soloing.
 We were lucky to be invited to support some great artists; Bad Company’s Mick Ralphs, Thin Lizzy’s Eric Belle, Deborah Bonham (sister to John!), Dr Feelgood, Cyril Neville’s (the Neville Brothers) Royal Southern Brotherhood, Skinny Moly, The Stevie Nimmo Trio, Laurence Jones, we even found ourselves following Robert Plant on stage one night! (see photos below)

 Bringing things right up to date; recently, at a vintage drum show, I got chatting with UK session drummer Neal Wilkinson (Paul McCartney, Van Morrison, Joan Armatrading etc).
-We were talking about Bob Armstrong and Neal’s connection with Bob was that they both studied with Max Abrams as young men.
+We were talking about Bob Armstrong and Neal’s connection with Bob along with Stewart Copeland, was that they both studied with Max Abrams as young men.
 The upshot of that conversation is that I’m now studying with Neal, although on an add-hoc basis due to Neal’s session work and touring commitments.
 I have also taken the plunge into working as an independent drummer.
 This has been a really enjoyable challenge and it’s been fantastic to work with people such as Alabama singer/guitarist/songwriter Amy McCarley, Nashville artist Angel Snow and Ben Welburn’s CASH ‘payin respect to the man in black.
 Alongside taking on various ‘dep’ work, I have been involved in developing a new show called the all new Rock n Roll Revue, an event featuring Oxford Rock n Roll band The Quarry Katz.
 The first date sold out six weeks in advance, so more shows are planned!
-Also I’ve recently joined my Anydays rhythm partner Niall and friends in starting a brand new indie pop group Jody & the Jerms which has been getting some great radio play and online music news coverage.
+Also I’ve recently joined my Anydays rhythm partner Niall and friends in the development of a brand new indie pop group Jody & the Jerms which has gained radio play with BBC 6 Music.
 Onwards and hopefully upwards??
 Give me a call if you need a drummer…”